 APA Learning Objective: 2.2

-1.10.
-Lijuan believes the most important values include obedience and group harmony.
+10. Lijuan believes the most important values include obedience and group harmony.
 She is perplexed by Tanner’s competitiveness, independence, and his tendency to openly express himself.
-Based on the described characteristics of Lijuan and Tanner, what statement is true?
+Based on the described characteristics of Lijuan and Tanner, which statement is true?

 a) Tanner is likely a product of a collectivistic society.